Strainy/react-native-http-server/README.md

 Android only for now.

-Build on top of the NanoHttpd library: https://github.com/NanoHttpd/nanohttpd
+Built on top of the NanoHttpd library: https://github.com/NanoHttpd/nanohttpd

 ## Install